-James T. Eskridge, before John Maguire, J. P. vs. Mary Hawke, per County, Indiana.
+James T. Eskridge, Before John Maguire, J. P. vs. Mary Hawke, et al. Kankakee Township, Jasper County, Indiana.

-Whereas James T. Eskridge on the 10th day of October, 1887, filed a complaint against Mary Hawke for Fifty-one Dollars and fifty cents (\$51.50), said Mary Hawke being a non-resident of Indiana, I issued at request of plaintiff on affidavit a summons, and writ of attachment against the property of said Mary Hawke returnable the 19th day of October, 1887.
+Whereas James T. Eskridge on the 10th day of October, 1887, filed a complaint against Mary Hawke for Fifty-one Dollars and fifteen cents, 501/2, laid Mary Hawke being a non-resident of Indiana, I issued at request of plaintiff on affidavit a summons, and w^tth it came not against the property of said Mary Hawke returnable the 19th day of October, 1887.
 Summons returned "not found."
 Writ of attachment returned served upon the personal property of said Mary Hawke.

-Therefore notice is hereby given to said Mary Hawke of the pendency of said suit to be tried before me at my office in Kankakee Township, Jasper County, Indiana, on the 5th day of March, 1888, at ten o'clock in the forenoon, and that unless the said Mary Hawke do and appear at that time, to defend the same, the master will be heard and determined in her absence.
+Therefore notice is hereby given to said Mary Hawke of the pendency of said suit to be tried before me at my office in Kankakee Township, Indiana, on the 8th day of March, 1888, at ten o'clock in the forenoon, and that unless the said Mary Hawke be and appear at that time, to defend the same, the master will be heard and determined in her absence.

-Done the 20th day of Oct., 1887.
+Dated this 20th day of October, 1887.

-"SEAL."
-JOHN MBGUAKE, Justice,
+"REAL" JOHN MBGRIE, Justice.

-October 22, 1887.
-36.
+October 22, 1887 34